SarahThornton

 Biography

-Thornton’s latest book Tits Up explores the universal truths of mammary glands alongside their specific meanings and uses in different real-world locations – a strip club, a human milk bank, a plastic surgeon’s operating room, a bra design studio, and a neo-pagan spiritual feminist retreat.
-Thornton laments that most American women dismiss their breasts as dumb boobs.
-As emblems of femininity, the status of this body part has an impact on women’s social standing and political power.
-As long as boobs are disparaged as shameful and stupid, women will remain the “second sex.”
+Thornton's latest book Tits Up explores the universal truths of mammary glands alongside their specific meanings and uses in different real-world locations — a strip club, a human milk bank, a plastic surgeon's operating room, a bra design studio, and a neo-pagan spiritual feminist retreat.
+Thornton laments that many American women dismiss their breasts as "dumb boobs."
+As emblems of femininity, the status of this body part has an impact on women's social standing and political power.
+As long as breasts are disparaged as shameful and stupid, women will remain the "second sex."

 After running the MA program in Media Studies at Sussex University (UK) and co-editing the first edition of The Subcultures Reader, Thornton transformed her knowledge of youth subcultures into an expertise in mercurial niche markets and took a job as a brand planner at Grey Global, a multinational advertising agency.
 A skilled interviewer and engaging public speaker, Thornton has given hundreds of talks around the world.
 She has contributed to NPR, Netflix, ZDF, and BBC radio and TV.